JacobN17/Besag-York-Mollie/README.md

 # Besag-York-Mollie

-The BYM Model is a lognormal Poisson distribution developed for disease-risk mapping which includes both an Integrated Conditional Auto-Regression Model (ICAR) component for spatial smoothing and an ordinary random effects component for non-spatial heterogeneity.
+The Besag-York-Mollie (BYM) Model is a lognormal Poisson distribution developed for disease-risk mapping which includes both an Integrated Conditional Auto-Regression Model (ICAR) component for spatial smoothing and an ordinary random effects component for non-spatial heterogeneity.
 It is used to project statistical findings in order to analyze the degree of risk and discern details about the provided dataset.

 ## Getting Started